Did you know…

 If your dog is over the age of seven, then they are considered a senior dog.
 On average, dogs age seven times faster than humans, meaning by the time your canine companion is nine years old, their organs, joints, and metabolism are comparative to a 63-year-old human.
 That’s almost retirement age!

-Greencross Vets recommends that healthy older dogs be examined by a veterinarian atleast twice a year.
-Dog ages 7 times faster than humans, which is a significant amount of time for health problems.
-Talk to your local Greencross Vet today to learn more
+Greencross Vets recommends that healthy older dogs be examined by a veterinarian at least twice a year.
+This can help your vet detect any potential health issues in the early stages.
+Dog ages 7 times faster than humans, which is a significant amount of time for health problems to progress.
+You know your pet best.
+If you have noticed any changes in their behaviour or health please mention this to your vet, even if it seems insignificant.
+If you have any questions, please chat to your local Greencross Vet today.

 - Excessive thirst or urination